XIMDEX/xdam/frontend/README.md

 This project is open source with AGPL v3 (see 'LICENSE')

+## Environments and Api Routing
+There are 3 defined environments, default, production and pre-production.
+Inside the environments folder you can modify the path to which each environment points To switch between environments you have to add the flag --configuration. if you don't add any flag, the default environment will be used.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--configuration preproduction` flag for a pre-production build.
-Use the `--prod` flag for a production build.
+Use the `--configuration production` flag for a production build.

+## Serve

+Run `ng serve` to server the project (for debug purposes).
+Use the `--configuration preproduction` flag for a pre-production serve.
+Use the `--configuration production` flag for a production serve.

 ## Additional Documentation
 [Technical Documentation for XDAM at Ximdex website](https://www.ximdex.com/en/documentation/xdam/)